 Favorite quote from the author:

 Burnout can hit in many different ways.
 Sometimes you feel like dropping your work right there without caring about consequences.
 Others just feel like they’ve lost their purpose and go with it.
-But they do so without really being present at their job or giving their best.
 Many face a drop in productivity and creativity, although their career is going great and they’ve even been promoted recently.

-Whatever the reason for your burnout, Trust Yourself by Melody Wilding steps in to help you not only prevent it from now on but also overcome it.
-However, this book focuses on more than that.
-It addresses anxiety at work, the pressure of getting everything right, and many more work-related issues in your professional life.
-So how can you overcome those stressful, anxiety-inducing situations?
+Whatever the reason, Trust Yourself by Melody Wilding is here to help both to overcome burnout and prevent it in the future.
+The book addresses anxiety at work, the pressure of getting everything right, and many more work-related issues.

 - Build your self-awareness and know your strengths before everything else.